Usavano/color-generator-project/README.md

 # color-generator-project
-Generate colors for your own design projects
+Generate colors for your own design projects.
 This project contains chrome library